MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 In particular we wanted to:

-- Manage multiple concurrent sessions
-- Deploy on multiple EC2 machines
+- Add server-side pagination for Admin Page and `GET /api/reviews` route.
+- Either use [Kubernetes](https://kubernetes.io) or [Amazon ECS](https://aws.amazon.com/ecs) to deploy the app on a cluster of containers, instead of on one single EC2 instance.
-- Use continuous integration with <a href="https://travis-ci.org/">Travis CI </a>
+- Use continuous deployment with [Travis CI](https://travis-ci.org)
-- Use <a href="https://kubernetes.io/">Kubernetes</a> to manage clusters of containers
-- Add an admin interface to the dash application to quickly check users' reviews

 ## 7 - Conclusion  👋